facebook/react-native-website/website/versioned_docs/version-0.60/getting-started.md

 <h2>Creating a new application</h2>

+> If you previously installed a global `react-native-cli` package, please remove it as it may cause unexpected issues.

 React Native has a built-in command line interface, which you can use to generate a new project.
 You can access it without installing anything globally using `npx`, which ships with Node.js.
 Let's create a new React Native project called "AwesomeProject":

 ```sh